 In the ninth such affirmation is only hinted at in the final measures.
 For many of us, Mahler’s music has become one of the most significant expressions of the human condition in the modern world.
 Our awareness of life as a problem and our desperate need to resolve the paradox of human mortality.
 Our incessant striving for fulfillment in the face of certain death, and the likelihood that our hopes and dreams will never be achieved, appears to negate the value of our efforts to achieve them.
 No other composer has more profoundly and uncompromisingly represented in his music, the dualistic forces of the human spirit, the humane and the demonic, the positive and the negative, the creative and the destructive, life and death.

-In his last three symphonies, including Das Lied Von der Erda, Mahler seems to say along with the Hebrew Prophet, “choose life that you may find fulfillment”.
-Our musical analysis of the 10th is based upon two sources for the first movement, the edition published under the auspices of the International Gustav Mahler Gesellschaft in Vienna, and published by Universal Edition in 1964, and for the remaining movements, Deryk Cooke’s second performing version published by Associated Music Publishers Inc. and Favorite Music Limited in 1976.
-His third performing version in collaboration with Goldschmidt, and Colin and David Matthews, was published by Favorite Music Limited,, London and Associated Music Publishers in New York in 1989.
+In his last three symphonies, including Das Lied Von der Erde, Mahler seems to say along with the Hebrew Prophet, “choose life that you may find fulfillment”.
+Our musical analysis of the 10th is based upon two sources for the first movement, the edition published under the auspices of the International Gustav Mahler Gesellschaft in Vienna, and published by Universal Edition in 1964, and for the remaining movements, Deryk Cooke’s second performing version published by Associated Music Publishers Inc. and Faber Music Limited in 1976.
+His third performing version in collaboration with Goldschmidt, and Colin and David Matthews, was published by Faber Music Limited,, London and Associated Music Publishers in New York in 1989.

 By Lew Smoley